18F/domain-scan/README.md

 This tool also includes a facility for gathering domain names that end in a given suffix (e.g. `.gov`) from various sources.

+By default, only fetches third-level and higher domains (excluding second-level domains).

 Usage:

 ```bash